Voidcake/Hive/README.md

 # Usage

-1. Create and run a local Neo4j database instance (version >= 5.0.0) or use a [hosted Neo4j instance](https://neo4j.com/cloud/platform/aura-graph-database/).
+1. Create and run a local Neo4j database instance or use a [hosted Neo4j instance](https://neo4j.com/cloud/platform/aura-graph-database/).
 2. Setup environment variables for the database connection details using the .env.example file as a template.
 3. Update the database connection details in the `config.py` file.